Overview

 - Save and enable the redirect

-Best Practices
+Best practices

 Use broad terms - Configure redirects for general concepts rather than specific variations.
 The semantic matching will handle related queries.
 Provide absolute URLs - Always use full URLs including the protocol (https://) to ensure redirects work correctly.
 Test thoroughly - Use the Test Text Search tool to verify redirects trigger for expected queries and don’t activate unexpectedly for product searches.
 Monitor search analytics - Review which queries trigger redirects to identify gaps or opportunities for additional redirects.
 Consider the customer journey - Redirect to pages that help customers accomplish their goals, whether that’s finding information, getting support, or discovering products.
 Avoid over-redirecting - Don’t redirect queries that should show product results.
-Reserve redirects for informational queries, support requests, and specific landing pages.Beta Access
+Reserve redirects for informational queries, support requests, and specific landing pages.See also

 - Create a semantic redirect - Step-by-step setup guide